nkabhi/NK-CyberNote-App/README.md

-# Cybersecurity News Monitor — Your Free AI Agent
+# NK's Cybersecurity News Monitor

 Monitors global data breach / hacking news 24x7 and sends you a digest on Telegram.
 Runs entirely on free infrastructure.
 No credit card needed.